mrakgr/Trading-Journal/journal_2025.md

 It was just an idea.
 A few days ago I saw the 2020 rise and I thought that maybe shorting the VXX wouldn't have been a bad idea, but it's just be a waste of time even if I could short at the exact highs ahead of time.

 I see that now.

+10:45am.
+It's not beyond reason to expect a correction at this juncture in the market, but a bear market is a far bigger thing to anticipate.
+They don't come around just because you want them.

+I'll change my mind if more bank busts happen.
+Those are a sure sign of an upcoming bear market.

+The froth in the market needs some time to cool down, but the most likely scenario is that the strong momentum market will resume after that.
+I'll have my chance to make a lot of money.

+10:55am.
+In that case, I really want to close the firm as soon as possible if the job doesn't manifest next month so I can put a lid on expenses.

+Unfortunately, my accountant's son died 10 days ago, so she'll be out of action for a while.
+Right now I couldn't begin even if I wanted to.

+Well, whatever.
+If I miss a few weeks in the market due to that then so be it.

+12pm.
+Sent an email to Thomas.